ASFHyP3/hyp3-docs/docs/README.md

 conda activate ASFHyP3
 ```

-Later, you can update the environments dependencies with
+Later, you can update the environment's dependencies with

 ```
 conda env update -f conda-env.yml